root-git/high-value-subscriber-analytics/README.md

 The original dataset was messy, with undefined columns, test records, and missing values.
 This reflects the type of raw, imperfect data analysts often encounter in production.

+## Why This Project Matters
+Retenton is critical for subscription-based startups.
+Acquiring a new customer can cost 5-25x more than retaining one, yet many early-stage companies struggle to target the right customer types and marketing channels drive the most value is key to growing sustainably.

+This project shows my ability to:
+* Turn messy, incomplete data into actionable insights.
+* Bridge data science and business strategy to guide marketing and growth decisions.

 ## Key Steps
 1. ### Data Cleaning & Preparation
 * Removed test records and irrelevant identifiers (name, address, etc.).